 "I believe in universally accessible, clearly communicated, and emotionally evocative design that provides ethical inclusivity and stability of experience for all users, executed through beauty and simplicity."

-I'm inspired by The New York School of abstract expressionism, Marvel comics, the artwork of Stephen Gammell and Yoshitaka Amano, the design work of David Carson, Michael Beirut, Ellen Lupton and Irma Boom ( among others!).
-My favorite modes of working is to bridge the visual and the emotional, to pair the beautiful and the jarringly ugly, and to combine the disciplines of digital and traditional mediums.
+I'm inspired by The New York School of abstract expressionism, Marvel comics, Stephen Gammell's horror illustrations and Yoshitaka Amano's fantasy paintings, the design work of David Carson and Michael Beirut (among others).
+I like to bridge the visual and the emotional, to pair the beautiful and the jarringly ugly, and to combine digital and traditional mediums.

 I love digital engagement through storytelling.
 I've grown a community-focused Twitter following of over 10K by sharing honest stories and experiences from my life.
 The internet connects people to information they need and want, and I love it for that.

 I came into my career as a designer out of necessity and passion, not by education.
 As a teenager, I was in a band, so I had to make flyers and album covers.
 I made book covers for friends, websites for associates of my parents, business cards for local businesses.
 Before I knew it, I had a portfolio (WOOF, it was bad!) and I landed my first job as a designer, and here I am 16 years later!